Frequently asked questions (FAQs)

 • Yes, students can use the 'Read to me' function on the slide view of the student workbook.
 Pre and post-tests, interactives and other activities do not have this function.

-Does the programme accept that many students have maths anxiety?
+Does the programme acknowledge that many students have maths anxiety?

 • Our programme’s design takes learning anxiety seriously and its aim is to develop confident and engaged leaners.
 The programme also aims to develop confident teachers.